Accelerated Master's Degree Option

 Undergraduate majors in the College of Business may apply for admission to the Master of Health Administration (MHA) program during the second semester of their junior year.
 If accepted, up to 6 hours of 700- or 700-level College of Business classes taken in the senior year may be counted toward both the undergraduate and graduate degrees.
 As an MHA graduation requirement, students exercising the accelerated MHA option will be required to have had one year of professional experience or a 3 hour internship.

 Before enrolling in a course that will apply to both the undergraduate program and the master's program an undergraduate student must:

-- Receive prior approval from the graduate advisor, department head of the undergraduate program, and the Dean Of the Graduate College.
-This is done by using the Mixed Credit form found online.
+- Receive prior approval from the graduate program director, department head, and Dean of the Graduate College.
+This is done by using a Mixed Credit Form.

-Acceptance into the program and all approvals must be complete prior to the end of the Change of Schedule Period for the courses(s).
+Acceptance into the program and all approvals must be completed prior to the end of the Change of Schedule Period for the course(s).
 See the Graduate College for further information.

-- A score of 450 or better on the graduate Management Admissions Test (GMAT) or an equivalent score on the Graduate Records Examination (GRE).
+- A score of 450 or better on the Graduate Management Admission Test (GMAT).